 - Matching demand and supply across all available platforms

 - Radio analogue switch off (after BMP planning horizon 2012-16)

-Kenneth Wenzel, a member of The Danish Business Authority Spectrum Forum, The Danish Consumer Electronics Associations technical ERFA-group and CEO at Openchannel, had successfully carried out test and launch in 2012 of “the next generation of mobile TV and digital radio” on a so-called T2 Lite profile, which was introduced with the digital TV system DVB-T2, rolled out in Thailand last year (2014).
+Kenneth Wenzel, a member of The Danish Business Authority Spectrum Forum, The Danish Consumer Electronics Associations Technical ERFA-group – and CEO at Openchannel – had successfully carried out test and launch in 2012 of “the next generation of mobile TV and digital radio” on a so-called T2 Lite profile, which was introduced with the digital TV system DVB-T2.

 Mr Wenzel started questioning the value of DAB and DAB+ as technology for digital radio transmission, and at Thailand’s Engineering Expo 2014, Mr. Wenzel shared the experiences gained, from deploying digital radio based on the DVB-T2 profile: T2-Base-Lite.

 T2-Lite is a “light” version of the Digital TV standard, DVB-T2 introduced as a subset of DVB-T2 in version 1.3.1.
 Features include low bitrates (peaking at 4Mbps per PLP) and short forward error correction frames (16k), which co-exist with coding rates to collectively offer a sharp reduction in receiver power use.

 The aim of T2 Lite is to provide a robust platform for enhanced mobile device reception with lesser demand on CPU performance and power consumption, making it perfectly suitable for smartphones and tablets as well as TV’s and set-top boxes already on the market today.